tychesama/umamusume-auto-train-tyche/README.md

 ![Screenshot](screenshot.png)

-# ⚠️ USE IT WITH YOUR OWN RISK ⚠️
+# ⚠️ USE IT AT YOUR OWN RISK ⚠️

 I am not responsible for any issues, account bans, or losses that may occur from using it.
 Use responsibly and at your own discretion.